subv3rsiv3/website/_posts/2024-09-05-advanced-pi-hole-configuration.md

 ### Hardware Optimization:
   - For high-traffic networks, consider upgrading to a more powerful device, such as a Raspberry Pi 4 or a dedicated mini-server.
-  - Reduce logging frequency for a smoother experience on lower-power devices:
-    ```pihole -l 24h``` (reduces DNS log storage to 24 hours)
+  - Reduce logging frequency for a smoother experience on lower-power devices (reduces DNS log storage to 24 hours):
+    ```bash
+    pihole -l 24h
+    ```

 ### Caching DNS Queries:
   - Enable DNS caching to reduce latency on frequently visited websites.
 This can be done by adjusting the **cache-size** in the Pi-hole settings.